Despite grounding of Boeing plane, United 2Q profit rises

 Without those planes, Boeing is slowing down its expansion plans.
 The airline had expected to boost passenger-carrying capacity by 4% to 6% this year, but on Tuesday it said it will grow more modestly, between 3% and 4%.

+The slower growth in capacity, combined with strong demand, means that airline pricing power “remains quite strong,” said Cowen airline analyst Helane Becker.

-The slower growth also reflects United’s decision earlier this year to suspend flights between New York and New Delhi after Pakistan closed its airspace to civilian flights because of rising tension with India.
+United’s slower growth also reflects the airline’s decision earlier this year to suspend flights between New York and New Delhi after Pakistan closed its airspace to civilian flights because of rising tension with India.
 Pakistan lifted restrictions Monday, and a United spokesman said the airline is considering resuming the flights to India in the coming weeks.

 The second-quarter profit was up from $683 million a year earlier.